jetbrains-academy/sql-course/Lesson8/task10/task.md

     SELECT F.spacecraft_id, EXTRACT(YEAR FROM flight_date) AS flight_year, COUNT(*) AS flight_count
     FROM Flight
     GROUP BY spacecraft_id, EXTRACT(YEAR FROM flight_date)
-))
+)) AND flight_year = 2084
 ```

-This doesn't look quite elegant, because we cloned the body of query that calculates `T`, which makes maintenance more
+This is not a piece of cake though, because we cloned the body of query that calculates `T`, which makes maintenance more
 difficult and may (but may not as well, depending on the optimizer!) be a performance issue.
 We'll see how we can make it
 better in the next step.